Lessons and Chamber Music

 Full Course List

-Catalog detailsMUS 102(F) LEC Introduction to Music Theory
+Catalog detailsMUS 102(F, S) LEC Introduction to Music Theory

 Catalog detailsMUS 103(F) LEC Music Theory and Musicianship I